Serving as an Efficient and Effective Steward of Public Resources

 Management and Accountability

-Cultivating a Respectful Workplace at NIMH
+Cultivating a Respectful and Inclusive Workplace at NIMH

 The fields of science and technology are constantly evolving.
-Beyond scientific innovation, NIMH also embraces innovative administrative practices to ensure the Institute can adapt rapidly to changing needs and requirements while managing existing resources in a complex environment.
+Beyond scientific innovation, NIMH also embraces innovative administrative management practices to ensure the Institute can adapt rapidly to changing needs and requirements while managing existing resources in a complex environment.
 In addition, NIMH is committed to encouraging a diverse research and scientific support workforce equipped with the knowledge and skills required to execute NIMH’s mission.

 Enhancing Risk Management